maximemulder/clam/README.md

 </table>

 More examples of type inference can be found in the `tests/infer` directory.
 Some of these examples, as well as a few parts of the algorithm, were inspired by TACO Lab's [SuperF](https://hkust-taco.github.io/superf/) and [MLScript](https://hkust-taco.github.io/mlscript/) languages.

-Although I have yet to polish the theory of Clam's type inference algorithm, and I cannot guarantee the absence of bugs in the implementation, it is Clam's most advanced feature.
-To my knowledge, this is the first type inference algorithm supporting both rank-N impredicative polymorphism, subtying, and recursive types.

 ## Recursive types